Kashmir Pashmina Stole 85%

 Once the luxurious cashmere fiber has been spun into a complete yarn, it passes on to the weaver.
 The art of weaving is the turning point in the sojourn of a Pashmina.
 It transforms the Cashmere yarn into the finest pashmina shawls, stoles, scarves, throws, and apparel the human eye has ever seen.
 A weaver carefully mounts the yarn over his traditional wooden handloom and starts weaving with a harmonious effort of his hand and foot.
 It takes anywhere from 3 days to 2 weeks to finish weaving one pashmina scarf, pashmina wrap or a pashmina shawl.
 There are several weaves that are done but the Chasm-e-Bulbul or the popularly known Diamond weave remains the signature weave.

-We currently offer fine Pashmina stoles with around 70 percent Pashmina mixed with silk.
+We currently offer fine Pashmina stoles with around 80 to 90 percent Pashmina mixed with silk.
 Pashmina can be one of the memorable gifts for your loved ones.

 Washing Instructions : Pashmina products must only be dry cleaned